 Chapter 11 of the South African Electronic Communications Act 25 of 2002 provides for limited liability of internet intermediaries subject to a takedown notice condition.
 These provisions apply to members of the Internet Service Providers Association.
 An immediate response to takedown notices is necessary, failing which the immunity from liability is forfeited.

-Concerns have been noted regarding South Africa’s framework, like most concerns around the safe harbour approach: ISPs err on the side of caution and are quick to remove content without providing the content provider with an opportunity to defend the content, and there are no existing appeal mechanisms for content creators or providers.
-This is concerning given the fact that any individual can submit a take-down notice.(6)
+Concerns have been noted regarding South Africa’s framework, similar to most concerns around the safe harbour approach: ISPs err on the side of caution and are quick to remove content without providing the content provider with an opportunity to defend the content, and there are no existing appeal mechanisms for content creators or providers.
+This is concerning given the fact that any individual can submit a take-down notice.(7)

 At the core of the debate between the various models is the need to understand the difference between lawful and unlawful content.
-There is a chilling effect on expression where internet intermediaries are left to their own devices to determine what is good or what is legal, as it is likely they will tend towards more censorship than less, out of fear of liability.
+There is a chilling effect on expression when internet intermediaries are left to their own devices to determine what is good or legal, as it is likely they will tend towards more censorship than less, out of fear of liability.

-Keeping in line with a human rights perspective this guide, along with previous guides, advocates that “[t]he right to freedom of expression online can only be sufficiently protected if intermediaries are adequately insulated from liability for content generated by others.”(7) The following section provides some guidance on applicable international human rights frameworks that can be relied on when advocating for rights in relation to intermediary liability.
+Keeping in line with a human rights perspective, this guide advocates that “[t]he right to freedom of expression online can only be sufficiently protected if intermediaries are adequately insulated from liability for content generated by others.”(9) The following section provides some guidance on applicable international human rights frameworks that can be relied on when advocating for rights in relation to intermediary liability.

 Applicable international human rights standards and current international best practices

-In the 2019 Joint Declaration: Challenges to Freedom of Expression in the Next Decade, it was observed that:
+The 2019 Joint Declaration on Challenges to Freedom of Expression in the Next Decade observed that: